SchweGELBin/HideNavBar/README.md

 # Fullscreen Gesture Tweaks for Android 10-13

-**This Magisk Module lets you tweak the appearence of Android 10-13's gesture navigation.**
+**This Module lets you tweak the appearence of Android 10-13's gesture navigation.**

 ## Requirements
 - Android 10-13